 When I was little I used to love going to the woods with my Mum and Dad.
-We went to many places, the names of which I have forgotten although one place called Ide Hill near to where we lived sticks in my mind, probably because I still live relatively near it and pass it fairly regularly.
+We went to many places, the names of which I have mainly forgotten although one place called Ide Hill near to where we lived sticks in my mind, probably because I still live relatively near it and pass it fairly regularly.

 The woods are a magical place no matter which time of year you go, full of wonderful noises and smells.
 I love all the seasons.
 Spring when the weather starts to get a little warmer, fresh, clean, bright green leaves sprouting from the branches.
 Summer with insects buzzing, the smell of dry soil and pools of sunlight dotted on the ground, I particularly enjoyed watching the sunbeams, they seem like you can reach out at touch them.
 Autumn when there are so many hues of brown as the woods settle in for winter.
 I suppose Winter is my least favourite time there although I still really enjoy it, all the leaves have gone and the trees seem almost skeletal, the trunks reaching upwards waiting for Spring to come